moorepants/dissertation/davisbicycle.rst

 The VN-100 was mounted to the rear frame with its factory X axis aligned with :math:`\hat{c}_1`, Y axis aligned with the :math:`-\hat{c}_3`, and Z axis aligned with :math:`\hat{c}_2` as described in Chapter :ref:`eom`.
-I made use of the VN-100's ability output it's measurements with respect to a different reference frame than the factory frame and aligned the X, Y and Z axes with the :math:`\hat{c}_1`, :math:`\hat{c}_2` and :math:`\hat{c}_3` axes, respectively.
+I made use of the VN-100's ability to output it's measurements with respect to a different reference frame than the factory frame and aligned the X, Y and Z axes with the :math:`\hat{c}_1`, :math:`\hat{c}_2` and :math:`\hat{c}_3` axes, respectively.
 This pre-output rotation matrix was recorded in the meta data for each run.
 The